adaptation-gardening/crop-guides/guides/cucurbita/argyrosperma/recipes/simple-roasted-squash.md

 # Simple Roasted Squash

 ![Drying seeds in a colander just removed from cushaw fruit]( {{ '/assets/images/recipes/cut-fruit-with-seeds-350w.jpg' | relative_url }} )
-{:class="float-right-third"}
+{:class="float-right third-size"}

 Placeholder: This is the section to introduce the recipe, share any interesting history, etc.

 ## Ingredients

-{% include caption-image.html url="/assets/images/recipes/cut-fruit-with-seeds-350w.jpg" alt="Saved seeds in a colendar" caption="Seed saving and sharing is integrated into the guide" %}{:class="float-right-third"}
+{% include embed_image.html url="/assets/images/recipes/cut-fruit-with-seeds-350w.jpg" alt="Saved seeds in a colander" caption="Seed saving and sharing is integrated into the guide" thumbnail="true" %}

 Placeholder